cfeenstra67/sqlauthz/README.md

 - Command line args
 - Environment variables
 - The `sqlauthz` key in `package.json`
-You can disable the loading of environment variables from you `.env` file by setting the `NO_DOTENV` environment variable to any truthy value.
+You can disable the loading of environment variables from your `.env` file by setting the `NO_DOTENV` environment variable to any truthy value.

 ### User revoke strategies

-The intent of `sqlauthz` is the after you apply your permission rules, they will define the entire set of permissions for a user.
+The intent of `sqlauthz` is that after you apply your permission rules, they will define the entire set of permissions for a user.
 Before `sqlauthz` applies new permissions, it revokes all permissions from a set of users first.
 It both revokes and grants the permissions as part of the same transaction, however, so in practice this does not lead to any "downtime" where a user has no permissions.

 It's possible that you may not want to control the permissions of all of your users.
 This is particularly true if you're just trying `sqlauthz` out or adopting it incrementally.
 To allow you to use `sqlauthz` in a way that works for your use-case, there are three different "user revoke strategies" in `sqlauthz`.
 A "user revoke strategy" determines what users to revoke permissions from before granting permissions.
 The three strategies are as follows:

 - `referenced` (default) - Any user who would be granted a permission by your rules will have all of their permissions revoked beforehand.
-This has the benefit of only affecting users who reference in your rules, but it can be dangerous when used in conjunction with `allowAnyActor`.
+This has the benefit of only affecting users who are referenced in your rules, but it can be dangerous when used in conjunction with `allowAnyActor`.
 By default, this is enabled and `allowAnyActor` is disabled.
 Another downside of this strategy is that **if you reference a particular user, apply permissions, then remove the rules that grant permissions to that user, the permissions will not be removed the next time you update permissions**.
-- `all` - Revoke permissions from all non-superusers users before granting permissions.
+- `all` - Revoke permissions from all non-superusers before granting permissions.
 This has the benefit of being the most secure, as it ensures that your rules define the entire set of permissions for non-superusers in your database.
 It fixes the issue with the `referenced` strategy that removing rules for a particular user will revoke them the next time you apply your permissions, with the tradeoff that if you choose this strategy, you must manage all of your users' permissions this way.
 - `users` - Define a specific list of users whose permissions should be revoked before granting permissions.
 This is a balance between the `referenced` and `all` strategies if you have a specific set of users who you'd like to manage the permissions for using `sqlauthz`.

 _NOTE_: Superuser's permissions cannot be limited using `sqlauthz`, because they cannot be limited by PostgreSQL permissions in general.
 They are ignored by `sqlauthz` entirely, and will never have permissions granted to or revoked from them.

+_NOTE_: To avoid unintended behavior, `sqlauthz` is relatively strict about referencing actors.
+Specifically:
+- Referencing a user or group explicitly in rules that does not exist will cause an error.
+- Including a user that doesn't exist in a `user` user revoke strategy will cause an error.
+- Attempting to grant permissions to a user outside the scope of the user revoke strategy will cause an error.

 ### Incremental privilege reconciliation